thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

 ## Bonus: infrastructure healthcheck
 Sometimes, can happen that you message broker can fail, disconnected, crash, or whatever.
 When this happens, your services need to be restarted.
 If you're using a k8s cluster, you'll need to implement healthcheck for readiness and liveness, to tell your cluster when pods needs to be started again.
-OpenMessaging exploits the amazing features provided by Microsoft [HealthChecks](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks?view=net-8.0) and adds some checks for the provided brokers and topics.
+OpenMessagingWrapper exploits the amazing features provided by Microsoft [HealthChecks](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks?view=net-8.0) and adds some checks for the provided brokers and topics.
 You just need to build a simple liveness/readiness probe to use them

 ``` csharp
     [ApiController]